Box Office Info:

 The Beowulf screenplay was first optioned by Robert Zemeckis’ ImageMovers in 1997 and the project was set up at DreamWorks.
 Beowulf was eventually put into turnaround and the rights reverted back to the writers Neil Gaiman and Roger Avary.
 In January 2005, it was announced that Steve Bing optioned the screenplay rights for $2 million, with Robert Zemeckis committed to direct.

 Beowulf began development at Steve Bing’s Shangri-La Entertainment, which had previously invested $80 million into Zemeckis’ previous motion-capture feature The Polar Express.
 Sony was first in talks for co-financing and distributing the project, but no deal was reached.
-Paramount then boarded Beowulf and would contribute 1/3 of the expensive $160 million budget and 2/3 of the financing would come from Steve Bing.
+Paramount then boarded and would contribute 1/3 of the budget and 2/3 of the financing would come from Steve Bing.
+The budget for Beowulf was $160 million.
 Paramount would also handle domestic distribution and Warner Bros was brought in to distribute internationally.

 While in production, it was announced that Beowulf would receive the largest 3D release on over 1000 screens, while theaters was slowly converting their auditoriums to handle the format.
 Beowulf was dated for November 16 and was given a very expensive marketing blitz.
 The burgeoning digital 3D format was a cornerstone in hyping the movie, but it secured less than the planned 1000 screens and was booked into 740 3-D locations (roughly 20% of all theaters playing the movie).